 Are you thinking about becoming a professional truck driver?
 You probably asked yourself: how much can I make as a trucker?
 Or will my trucker salary sustain my family?
+Will my pay be measly or is it possible to earn $100K a year driving trucks?
+What will road life be like…is it worth it?

 What you earn on the road depends on many factors, and this comprehensive guide analyzes what you can make as truck driver in North America and how you can increase your income.
-It will even tell you about other circumstances like where you live and what you can do to get the highest possible wage over the long term.
+It will even tell you about other circumstances, like where you live and what you can do to get the highest possible wage over the long term.

 Summary of Report: